jager-io/surface-pro2-relife-batt-linux/notes.md

 -Make sure it's your Arch USB (not Windows installer) -Save and reboot

-Thne it installed arch and correctly borught up the boat loader -first I connect to wifi
+ - Then it installed arch and correctly borught up the boat loader -first I connect to wifi
 -iwctl
 -station wlan0 scan